Economics of Religion

 Does future anticipated fertility affect educational investment?
 The number of children planned is usually unobserved and affected by variables that are correlated with the demand for education.
 Theory suggests that anticipated fertility can affect the returns to education, the resources available for family consumption and the incentives to find a partner.
 This paper uses varying eligibility criteria for second child permits during the One-Child Policy in China as a natural experiment, which provides plausible exogenous variation in the cost of the second child.
 I use second child permits that are conditional on time-invariant individual characteristics and show that they have a strong positive effect on the likelihood of having a second child between 1990 and 2005.
 They are therefore expected to change anticipated fertility among compliers.
 I find that fulfilling an eligibility criterion at secondary school age increases the time invested in education and the likelihood of continuing schooling after middle school.
 The effect appears concentrated in the subset of compliers: individuals who increase their anticipated number of children as a response to eligibility.
 It can be explained by the high cost of raising children, by the second child having at most a short-term effect on parental labour supply and by a skewed sex ratio.

 God insures those who pay?
 Formal insurance and religious offerings in Ghana

 Work in Progress

-Marriage Sorting and Parental Search: Data from China
+Spousal Preferences and Marriage Patterns: Data from China

 with Weiwei Ren, Jeanne Bovet, Paul Seabright and Charlotte Wang

 Bovet J., Raiber E., Ren W., Wang C., Seabright P. Parent-offspring conflict over mate choice: An experimental investigation in China.
-Forthcoming.
+2018.
 British Journal of Psychology